ibm-cloud-docs/ContinuousDelivery/cicd_publish_deploy.md

 ## Publishing a deployment record for {{site.data.keyword.contdelivery_short}}
 {: #deploy-cicd}

 In the deployment job, use the following script to upload a deployment record.
 The `--env` flag identifies the deployment environment.
-Use the `publishdeployrecord` command to upload a deployment record.
+Use the `deployrecord-publish` command to upload a deployment record.

 ```
 #!/bin/bash